It Might as Well Rain Until September: Background

 Don Kirshner liked Carole King's version of "September" so much that, even after hearing Bobby Vee's version, he decided to release King's version as a single on the Dimension label.
 Carole King had two small children and did not have any interest in traveling the country to promote the record.
 Despite that, King was ultimately persuaded by Don Kirshner and Gerry Goffin to appear on Dick Clark's American Bandstand, where she lip-synched to the record (as was almost always done on the show) and, unlike many other performers who were given good ratings, was given a terrible rating of a 42 out of 100 by the Bandstand kids.
 King was devastated by the very poor score, but the song still became popular.

 It later appeared on the album More American Graffiti.
 It is also included on Carole King's 2005 live album The Living Room Tour, on which it is performed as part of a medley with other songs she wrote with Gerry Goffin.

-Song information

-"It Might as Well Rain Until September" is a mid-tempo pop song in a similar style as many songs written by Carole King and Gerry Goffin at this time.
-Through the lyrics, the singer tells a former lover that the world does not appear beautiful to him or her no matter the circumstances as he/she cannot be with him/her.

-The song appeared on the soundtrack of Michael Apted's Stardust.
-It also appears in the low-budget Australian film One Night Stand where it is sung by the two female leading characters in the final scene, as nuclear war envelops the world and many people of Sydney shelter in an underground station.

 Charts

-The single was released in 1962 and made it to number 22 on the Billboard chart in September of that year, appearing on the Hot 100 chart dated October 6, 1962 (chart dates are approximately one-and-a-half weeks ahead of their actual release dates).
+The single was released in 1962 and made it to number 22 on the Billboard chart in September of that year, appearing on the Hot 100 chart dated October 6, 1962 (chart dates are approximately one and a half weeks ahead of their actual release dates).
 The recording was considerably more popular in the United Kingdom, peaking at number three in October 1962, the highest position of any Carole King recording in the British charts.